edion-org/edion-org.github.io/index.md

 Additionally, this rank may review the level of compliance of submitted learning materials before these materials can get added to the knowledge ledger.
 Similarly to marking, a plurality of marker-ranked accounts must agree on the level of compliance.

 ##### Rank 2: mentor
-This rank has live mentoring privileges and must be a teacher with valid teaching credentials supplied through a decentralized identity management service such as Civic.
+This rank has live mentoring privileges and must be a teacher with valid teaching credentials supplied through a decentralized identity-management service such as Civic.

 ### Roadmap configurator
 A roadmap is a sequence of meta-blocks consisting of learning materials arranged to make a cohesive learning experience.
 Each meta-block consists of a block, and each block consists of a sub-block.